johnmcdnl/flashcards/README.md

 Updates to come that

 * add ability to render actual pictures as flashcards
-* adjust cards rendered to user depending on learning i.e. less need to replay words you already have learned
 * expand phrase set and translations
 * auto translations
 * groups of nouns/verbs etc.